 Is Colonial Penn’s $9.95 Per Month Whole Life Insurance Worth It For You?

-The one area in which Colonial Pennl has a legitimate competitive advantage is the size of its policies.
+Colonial Pennl has a legitimate competitive advantage in one area: the size of its policies.
 While most burial insurance companies start coverage at $2,000, Colonial also sells policies in the $500 to $2,000 range.

-Colonial Penn’s burial insurance product may work for you if you intend to have a direct cremation (roughly $1,500).
+Colonial Penn’s burial insurance product may be suitable if you intend to have a direct cremation (roughly $1,500).

 While these policies will still be expensive per dollar, you will likely save money by not paying for coverage you do not need.